Qumulo/qsplit/README.md

 # qsplit -- creates manifest files for parallel rsync and other scenarios

-The qsplit utility supports two use cases:
-Optimized Migration using dir aggregates/REST API Replication using max_ctime via REST API

-**WARNING**: At present, we cannot provide a guarantee to users that replication based on max_ctime will pick up all changed files that are due for replication; this is due to how we currently propogate metadata about filesystem changes.
-This will be addressed in a subsequent release.
-NOTE that you can use the since parameter but proceed with caution as metadata for change time may not have been propagated to a given directory at the time of the API call.
+The qsplit utility is used to move data from a qumulo cluster by using Qumulo dir aggregates/REST API

 Example usage:

-./qsplit.py --host music --buckets 4 --since "2016-01-20 00:00:00" /media/
+./qsplit.py --host music --buckets 4 /media/

-This python sample will use the read_dir_aggregates API to build a list of paths (in ~ log(n) time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.
+Qsplit uses the read_dir_aggregates API to build a list of paths (in ~ log(n) time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.

 # robocopy option
 qsplit.py now also offers a `--robocopy` (or `-r`) option for Windows environments which writes out file specs using backslashes rather than forward slashes:

     ./qsplit.py -r --host music /media/ --buckets 4

 Approach: